stillingdesign/getrich/src/docs.md

 ## Build your site

 To run a production build of your new site type `npm run build` into your terminal and click enter.
 By default, the HTML, CSS, and Javascript will be minified.

+---

+## Background

+This approach is purposefully simple.
+After working on a handful of SaaS marketing websites, it seems the biggest hang-up is adding complexity to provide ways for non-technical, "back-end" users to interact with the code (CMS, block-building, etc).

+Getrich instead aims to make a marketing website codebase _simple enough_ that any member of the team can dive in and make updates while simultaneously being performant and fully customizeable.

+Here, my hope is that the code is simple enough for anyone on the team to work with.
+More to come, but I hope to build docs to help any team member get up to speed here.